I’m sure like me every Mac users been there. You try to connect your iPhone to your Mac with Bluetooth and it just won’t work.

 Why Cant I Connect My iPhone To My Mac Via Bluetooth

-Checked the Bluetooth button is toggled on.
-And your Mac, or MacBook shows as a device.
+And your Mac, or MacBook shows on that screen as a device.

 Can you click to connect?

 Click on your Mac’s Apple icon top right in your Mac’s desktop.
-And pick System Preferences from the Apple menu. (this is from Mac OS Ventura).
+And pick System Settings from the Apple menu. (this is from Mac OS Ventura).
 In earlier Mac releases it’ called System Preferences.

 Scroll down System Preferences to the Sharing icon and click.

-Have you checked the box ‘Show Bluetooth In menu bar‘.
-So you can see the Bluetooth icon on your Mac’s menu bar?
+Check the box ‘Show Bluetooth In menu bar‘.
+So you can see the Bluetooth icon on your Mac’s menu bar.

 Can you see your iPhone in the device list?
-Can you connect?
+Can you click on it to connect?

 Open a Finder window, click on AirDrop in the sidebar.
 And check that everyone can discover you?
 It’s safest setting to have AirDrop on when you’re having issues.